B-Musick/synopc/README.md

 This is also a chance for me to build a project using an Agile approach, where I first plan out what I want, plan out the features and make timelines and program the app in iterations, creating a release after each iteration.
 I will most likely perform a release after each major feature completed.

+I also want to encorporate Test Driven Development, writing tests after small functions are created and making sure features are fully tested before moving to the next feature.
+This will help better document the code, provide reassurance there are no bugs in the code and make it easier to spot bugs.